Basic Knit Hat in Stockinette Stitch

 - 1 set US 10 [6.0 mm] double-pointed needles

 - Tape measure

-- Work in K3, P3 rib for 3 inches.
+Work in 3x3 rib pattern until brim measures 3 inches.

-- Work in stockinette stitch (knit every row) for 5 inches.
+Work in stockinette stitch for 5 inches.

 Watch Now: How to Knit Two Together

+There are many things that you can do to customize this hat pattern, which is why it will be useful for years to come.
+For instance, when you make it again, try switching yarn colors to create stripes or knit it with a self-striping yarn.
 You can add a pom pom to the crown of the hat if the wearer likes that look.
 It can be made from the same yarn as the hat, or you can use a contrasting color or a different weight of yarn.
 Alternatively, a tassel is another fun addition to the crown.

 It's also possible to turn this hat into a simple beanie by shortening the band.
 To do this, you will need to decrease the number of stockinette rows from 5 inches to about 3 inches, or a little less, depending on the person's head.